P331 shown with optional 1RU matching vent panels.

 (The War On Drugs, Kacy Musgraves, Arcade Fire, Bob Dylan, The Beatles)

 “Seriously using it on more than half the work I’m doing.
 Scary good work tool.
 It has quickly become an essential tool, the most versatile box I’ve ever found to subtly colorize a track.
 Congrats to you and Dave!!!!”

 The LOADING circuit is part of the fully differential (balanced) Class-A tube amplifier.
 It was designed to coerce an audio signal to hit the tube at different points on its response curve.
-As the gain increases to the tube, the signal is padded down in equal measure.
-This allows precise and repeatable loads to be applied to the tubes.
-It also helps to ensure minimal level gain or loss, allowing you to audition the enhancement the tubes are imparting without drastic changes in level.
+As the gain increases through the tube, the signal is padded down in equal measure.
+This helps to ensure minimal audible level gain or loss, allowing you to audition the enhancement the tubes are imparting without drastic changes in level.

 The LIFT circuit is a gentle parallel filter that enhances the highs, lows or both the highs and lows of the signal.
 Audio passes through the LIFT circuit before the LOADING circuit.
 With any of the LIFT filters engaged, the audio is passed unscathed through the fully balanced P331 circuitry and blended with harmonic content of the LIFT and LOADING circuits working in concert.

 (Bonnie Raitt, Bettye LaVette, Belly, Aimee Mann, The Milk Carton Kids)